Lipnik, Bielsko-Biała

-Lipnik (Kunzendorf) is an osiedle (district) of Bielsko-Biała, Silesian Voivodeship, southern Poland.
-The osiedle has an area of 8.9317 km^{2} and on December 31, 2006, had 5,885 inhabitants.
+Lipnik (Kunzendorf) is an osiedle (district) of Bielsko-Biała in the Silesian Voivodeship of southern Poland, located in the eastern part of the city.
+Originally a village founded in the 13th century, it was incorporated into the city of Biała in 1925.
+The district covers an area of 8.9317 km^{2} and had 5,885 inhabitants as of 31 December 2006.

-It is located in the east part of the city.
-Historically it was also subdivided into Lipnik Dolny (lower) and Lipnik Górny (upper).
+Historically, the settlement was also subdivided into Lipnik Dolny (Lower Lipnik) and Lipnik Górny (Upper Lipnik).